Quebec Autoroute 15

 Autoroute 15 is a highway in western Quebec, Canada.
 It is also called the Décarie Expressway (English) or Autoroute Décarie (French) between the Turcot and Décarie Interchanges in Montreal and the Laurentian Autoroute (English) or Autoroute des Laurentides (French) north of Autoroute 40.
-It was, until the extension of Autoroute 25 was opened in 2011, the only constructed north-south autoroute to go out of Montreal on both sides.
+It was, until the extension of Autoroute 25 was opened in 2011, the only existing north-south autoroute to fully cross Montreal.
 A-15 begins at the end of Interstate 87 at the United States border at Saint-Bernard-de-Lacolle and extends via Montreal to Sainte-Agathe-des-Monts with an eventual continuation beyond Mont-Tremblant.
 The total length of A-15 is 164 km, including a short concurrency (4 km) with Autoroute 40 (Boulevard/Autoroute Métropolitan) that connects the two main sections.